Lemons122/Python-Journey/README.md

 # Python-Journey
 This is for my English Grade 9 Class!
 I will continue this project even after the assignment is over.
+Youtube videos to watch progress:

 The following have been started **BEFORE** January 11th 2022: BTD6 Tower Chooser, Dice Roll Probability, Number Addition Special, Hangman, Click Random Number, Timezone Difference, Rock Paper Scissors, Guess The Number, Mad Libs.